0x4248/notebook/source/content/05 Meta/About the meta folder.md

 # About the meta folder

 ***
-This part of the vault contains pages and files for the vault to work.
+This part of the v
+ault contains pages and files for the vault to work such as templates and CSS related things.
 This folder also contains updates/change log.
 There isn't really much content here to look at other than the change log and the update blogs.

 Content here is also tagged with #meta and #Meta/Updates.
 Some meta content is stored over at Areas with the #Meta/Obsidian tags.
 ## Content